1. Home

 Should I buy a house with subsidence?

 Finding that your dream home has subsidence issues doesn’t mean it’s the end of the journey.
 Ensure you get a qualified, experienced Chartered Surveyor to carry out a Building Survey for you.
-This in depth structural survey will give you a better idea of whether the property has subsidence, or is likely to, and what you can do about it.

 If the property has previously had subsidence and has been treated, your sellers should have the appropriate paperwork.